MaxPaiPai/2021-Hurricane-Season/nicholas/readme.md

 ## GeoClaw Parameters
 ### Landfall & Time Range
-Time of landfall was set in the simulation to be 7 August, 1400 UTC.
-Time range of simulation was set to be 2 days (48 hours) before landfall and 1 day (24 hours) after landfall.
+Time of landfall was set in the simulation to be 14 September, 1730 UTC.
+Time range of simulation was set to be 1 days (24 hours) before landfall and 1 day (24 hours) after landfall.
 ### Guages
 Gauges were selected in the NOAA Inundations dashboard: https://tidesandcurrents.noaa.gov/map/index.html